HsiangHung/Machine_Learning_Note/ML_application/Observability/README.md

 To be clear, we understand that a graph is not a suitable data structure for encoding time series data.
 Nor is it practical to represent raw logs or traces.
 However, if we can extract entities and relationships from these data and form a graph, we can leverage it for the benefit of observability.

+* A graph can easily visualize a **system topology** that crosses organizational boundaries.
+* A graph can empower search with context, making it easy to explore and navigate all the **software and hardware components** in a cloud-scale application.
+* A graph is a good choice for schema-free data integration.
+We can **define entities on the fly without any schema**.
+These entities then serve as an abstraction layer upon which we can answer semantic queries that require combining data from multiple sources.
+* A graph provides **spatial correlation**, which supplements the temporal correlation and reduces the human cognitive load for troubleshooting.

+With a knowledge graph, we can instead place contextualization at the center of observability.